When it comes to buying a bike for your child, buying a balance bike versus a bike with training wheels may be one of the biggest choices you'll make.

 Balance Bikes FAQ

 When it comes to the topic of bicycle training, you’ll find more questions than answers.
-One of the most pressing concerns is the difference between 2-wheel balance bikes and training wheels.
+One of the most pressing concerns is the difference between the two: balance bikes and training wheels.

 Testing reveals that a child can learn to ride without the assistance of training wheels, but most parents still consider training wheels to be a safer and more reliable option.